vlakir/cleanapi/README.md

 </body>
 </html>
 ```
-You also may put 'favicon.ico' file to the 'static_html' folder
+You also may put 'favicon.ico' file to the 'static_html' folder, but it is not necessary.

 Then you can test server responses on [http://localhost:8080](http://localhost:8080) and [http://localhost:8080/example.json](http://localhost:8080/example.json)

+See log/cleanapi.log for information about externel access to the server
 ____